|

 February 1811.

-By Permission of His Excellency the Governor. [centered]
+By Permission of His Excellency the Governor.

-Miss Emily and Louisa Pieck solicit the Patronage of their Friends
+Miss EMILY and LOUISA PIECK solicit the Patronage of their Friends

 and the Public, and inform them that on Friday next, the 1st March, will be